 The Newtonian special case

-The Newtonian world can be recovered as a special case of the relativistic situation in the following way.
+The Newtonian world can be recovered as a special case of the relativistic situation.
 Crucial is the notion of synchronization of clocks.
 The clocks of the members of a collection of observers can be said to be synchronized if the clocks of the members of any pair of observers align (after each observer accounts for light’s travel, as above).

-Suppose now that the members of a collection of observers move at zero relative velocity, so that the relative velocity between the members of any given pair of observers is zero.
+Suppose that the members of a collection move so that the relative velocity between the members of any given pair of observers is zero.
 (This is possible even when the observers are far apart; here we assume special relativity).
-In this case, though the observers’ clocks might not be synchronized, they may differ from each other by at most constant terms; that is, they “tick in unison”.
+In this case, though the observers’ clocks might not be synchronized, they can differ from each other by at most constant terms; that is, they “tick in unison”.
 When this is true, it’s possible for all the members of the collection to synchronize their clocks.
 This takes an act of coordination.
-One leader must take charge; this leader should, to each other observer, send a pulse and later receive it again, only to later insist to this other observer that the reflection event occurred at the proper time (on the other observer’s clock) that the leader computes to be his average [3, p.
+One leader must take charge.
+This leader should, to each other observer, send a pulse and later receive it again, only to later insist to this other observer that the event of reflection occurred at the proper time (on the other observer’s clock) that the leader computes to be his average [3, p.
 137] (this process is called Einstein-Poincarè Synchronization).
 Provided that the relative motion is indeed zero, clocks thus synchronized will stay synchronized.
-For such a group of observers – equipped with synchronized clocks – the world might as well be Newtonian.
+For such a group of observers—equipped with synchronized clocks—the world might as well be Newtonian.

 Remarks on general relativity